modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-2.md

 - "Moreover it should not be forgotten that a theory relating to the elementary electrical structures is inseparable from the quantum theory problems."

-See as another reference the English version of Einstein´s book *Über die spezielle und die allgemeine Relativitätstheorie (Relativity: The Special and General Theory*, published in 1920).
+Another reference is the English version of Einstein´s book *Über die spezielle und die allgemeine Relativitätstheorie (Relativity: The Special and General Theory*, published in 1920).

 ***